zzhu247/DropMate/DesignDoc.md

 ## 💾 State & Persistence

 - PostgreSQL runs on DigitalOcean's managed cluster (primary + hot standby) with automatic failover.
+- Live-tracking data stored in append-only `driver_location_events` partitions (per driver, per day) with the realtime gateway caching the latest coordinate in Redis for low-latency fan-out to customers.
 - Hourly WAL archiving enables point-in-time recovery; nightly logical dumps copied to DO Spaces for air-gapped backups.
 - Quarterly restore drills validate the runbooks and ensure RTO/RPO targets are realistic.
 - Order and payment operations use idempotency tokens to avoid duplication during retries.